Tom H Anderson

 API Skeletons - github - upwork

-This is my comany's organization.
-I've released many open-source projects through my organization and contine to support them, When appropriate.
-This organizaiton takes on clients through Upwork where I have a 100% success rate.
+This is Tom's comany's organization.
+He has released many open-source projects through this organization and contines to support them, when appropriate.
+This organizaiton takes on clients through Upwork where Tom has as 100% success rate.

 etreedb.org - github

-I started what is now etreedb.org in 1999.
-Since then I've constantly maintained this website as the "head head" of this database of live concerts.
+Tom started what is now etreedb.org in 1999.
+Since then he has constantly maintained this website as the "head head" of this database of live concerts.
 At one time the site received 20M hits per month and boasted over 300 volunteers.
 Because people have changed the way they collect music, etreedb.org has become less popular but it is still the canonical resource for live concert recording information.

 Doctrine Project - github